EstelleKlevenz/docana-emi-25/README.md

 </p>

 _Present the findings from your experiments, supported by visual or statistical evidence.
 Discuss how these results address your main research question._

+- histogram of subreddits
+- EMI in a range of XX to XX
+- PCA
+    - subreddit vector representation

+works generally

+comparison long vs. short
+- histogram comparison
+- what is interesting?

+To explore the calculated results we created binned histograms of the distribution of EMI scores of the posts over a subreddit, colored according to whether their mean is a positive score (green) or a negative score (purple).
+We then created wordclouds that show the top occuring words per subreddit, colored accordingly to the EMI of the single term.

 ### Main Analysis
 - kinda works